risingwavelabs/rfcs/rfcs/0048-on-conflict-clause-in-create-table-statement.md

   The most important needs of using the Overwrite behavior is to express "Upsert" operation.
 Some connector can not give the old value of the update operation and we need to overwrite the old value with the same pk in storage.

 - **Ignore**
-  The Ignore behavior make user can define a "append-only table with primary key" which maintain the primary constrain and also provide a append-only changes to downstream with good performance.
-This is good to express a table with an At-least-once Delivery connector where a same record can be replayed multiple times to break the primary key constrain.
+  The Ignore behavior make user can define a "append-only table with primary key" which maintain the primary constraint and also provide a append-only changes to downstream with good performance.
+This is good to express a table with an At-least-once Delivery connector where a same record can be replayed multiple times to break the primary key constraint.
   Notice: the specific grammar for this has not designed(e.g. should we expose append-only table to user?) but the situation is the same.

 - **Partial Update**